 Spin-doctors have turned Jesus into a loveable character.
 Yet the Jesus in the Gospels hardly fits this manufactured image.
 He was intolerant of the unbeliever, whom he threatened with the sword and hellfire.
 It is tragic that he gave license to the killing of millions of heretics, nonbelievers and other innocents over the centuries.
 Christians today gloss over the fact he was a bigot who promoted violence.

 Jesus was an ascetic who advocated the single life.
 He considered it more important to follow an ideology than to have a family, and implied that sexuality was an impediment for entry into heaven.
 Today, Churches rarely quote Jesus calling out to give up your family or castrate yourself to get into heaven.

 Today we rarely hear Jesus say,

 “Sell everything you own and give the money to the poor.”

 The institutions ignore this message, as most of them have a love of money, and are always asking for more.
-The Vatican has amassed so many riches that it’s now one of the wealthiest institutions in the world.
+The Vatican has amassed so many riches that it is now one of the wealthiest institutions in the world.
 Some Pentecostal churches have even somehow reinvented Jesus’ message to mean he wants people to be materially successful.

 Churches claim that the God of the Torah, the “God of wrath,” has been replaced by the Christian “God of love.”
 Yeshua, if he ever existed, was a Jew, so knew only one god; the Yahweh of the Torah.
-His puppet in the gospels never claimed God had any such change in his personality.
+His puppet in the Gospels never claimed God had any such change in his personality.

-It’s obvious that today’s Christian spin-doctors have created an image of Jesus that rescues him from his own story.
+Today’s Christian spin-doctors have created an image of Jesus that rescues him from his own story.